 Exposure Response Prevention (ERP) is used to treat OCD, and assist clients to learn that they can thrive without their compulsions or rituals, while directly facing their worst fears.
 Therapist and client work to construct specific treatment goals that a client may overcome each fear at a specific time.

 Intuitive Eating is a popular philosophy which allows clients to become the experts of their own recovery by making peace with nourishment, as well positive body, mind, and spirit connection .
 As a recovered survivor of an eating disorder, I am particularly compassionate about working with this community, and collaborate with amazingly talented registered dietitians, and disordered eating physicians, who I view as compassionate advocates.

-Shame Resilience Theory (SRT) was founded by researcher and author Brene’ Brown and supports an awareness of the importance to develop resilience to shame by recognizing our right to vulnerability, social and cultural expectations, practicing communication, and building empathy.
-Brown,B. (2007, 2010, 2012).
+Shame Resilience Theory (SRT) was founded by researcher and author Brene’ Brown and supports an awareness of developing resilience to shame by recognizing the power of vulnerability and building empathy.